 - You have to personally invite the member(s) of your graduation committee who will conduct the interrogation during the graduation ceremony, except for the ceremony chair, who has been arranged already.

 - Your graduation committee must consist of at least two members.
 One of them is the ceremony chair, who is already arranged (see table above).
-The other member should preferably be your supervisor (PhD, Postdoc, staff member).
+The other member should preferably be your daily supervisor (PhD, Postdoc).
 If your supervisor is unavailable or already scheduled to be the ceremony chair, you can select another Leiden Observatory Phd, Postdoc or staff member.

 - If you graduate in Astronomy and Business Studies, Astronomy and Science Communication and Society or Astronomy and Education, a representative of that specialisation is generally part of the graduation committee.

 - Verify carefully and well in advance if the member(s) of your graduaton committee are available for signing and attending the ceremony on your planned graduation ceremony date.

 - In case of any difficulties in arranging your graduation committee members, contact the Astronomy Student Affairs Officer.